salernoelia/Wera/README.md

-# Spatial Interaction Radio
+# Wera

-Software for the spatial interaction module project, name is still undefined.
+Backend and Radio device software for weather risk checks.

 ## Table of Contents